lourot/github-commit-watcher/README.md

 **That's it.** As long as your machine is running you'll get e-mails when something gets pushed on a repo you're watching.

+> **NOTE:** the e-mails are likely to be considered as spam until you mark one as non-spam in your
+> e-mail client.

 ## Other/Advanced usage

 `gicowa` is a generic command-line tool with which you can make much more that just implementing